Equations of State

 Volume:

 As you must know, given a temperature and pressure, the volume has not a unique solution.
-In the case of a cubic EOS, there are three possible solutions for the volume.
+In the case of a cubic EOS, there are three possible solutions for the volume at a given temperature, pressure and composition.
 For this reason, the volume is calculated iteratively.
 Provided , , and we fix and and iterate over the volume until the pressure is the same as the input pressure.

 To learm how the initial guess for is obtained, please refer to the book “Thermodynamic Models: Fundamentals and Computational Aspects” by Michael L. Michelsen and Jørgen M. Mollerup.
-Also, you will find how to calculate derivatives in terms of and derivatives.
+Volume derivatives can be calculated in terms of pressure derivatives, this will appear later on this documentation.

 volume: block